GM-ITA/XAS/README.md

 # XAS
-Scripts for XANES and EXAFS data analysis, and pre-edge peaks analysis with output images.
+Scripts for XANES and EXAFS data analysis, and pre-edge peaks analysis (pre_edge.ipynb) with output images.